-- Represents less than 1% of the number of shares of common stock outstanding. - (1) Pre-offering calculations assume 26,164,862 shares of common stock outstanding as of June 30, 2005.
+\ Represents less than 1% of the number of shares of common stock outstanding.

+- (1) Pre-offering calculations assume 26,164,862 shares of common stock outstanding as of May 10, 2005.
 Post-offering calculations assume shares of common stock outstanding.
-Shares of common stock that are deemed to be beneficially owned by a stockholder within 60 days after June 30, 2005 are deemed outstanding for purposes of computing such stockholder's percentage ownership but are not deemed outstanding for the purpose of computing the percentage ownership of any other stockholder. - (2) Excludes 43,500 shares of restricted common stock to be awarded upon completion of this offering. - (3) Excludes 27,000 shares of restricted common stock to be awarded upon completion of this offering. - (4) Excludes 15,000 shares of restricted common stock to be awarded upon completion of this offering.
+Shares of common stock that are deemed to be beneficially owned by a stockholder within 60 days after , 2005 are deemed outstanding for purposes of computing such stockholder's percentage ownership but are not deemed outstanding for the purpose of computing the percentage ownership of any other stockholder. - (2) Excludes 43,500 shares of restricted common stock to be awarded upon completion of this offering.

-- (5) Excludes 20,500 shares of restricted common stock to be awarded upon completion of this offering. - (6) These restricted shares of common stock will vest over five years, at a rate of 20% per year, beginning on April 25, 2006. - (7) Includes 6,666 shares of common stock issuable upon exercise of a vested stock option. - (8) Includes 13,333 shares of common stock issuable upon exercise of a vested stock option. - (9) See notes (1)-(8) above. - (10) Includes 1,795,571 shares of common stock owned directly by Friedman, Billings, Ramsey Group, Inc., the parent company of Friedman, Billings, Ramsey & Co., Inc., 52,388 shares owned directly by Friedman, Billings, Ramsey & Co., Inc. and 995,000 shares held by various investment funds over which Friedman, Billings, Ramsey Group, Inc., through a wholly-owned indirect subsidiary, exercises shared investment and voting power.
+- (3) Excludes 27,000 shares of restricted common stock to be awarded upon completion of this offering. - (4) Excludes 15,000 shares of restricted common stock to be awarded upon completion of this offering. - (5) Excludes 20,500 shares of restricted common stock to be awarded upon completion of this offering. - (6) These restricted shares of common stock will vest over five years, at a rate of 20% per year, beginning on April 25, 2006. - (7) Includes 6,666 shares of common stock issuable upon exercise of a vested stock option. - (8) Includes 13,333 shares of common stock issuable upon exercise of a vested stock option. - (9) See notes (1)-(8) above. - (10) Includes 1,795,571 shares of common stock owned directly by Friedman, Billings, Ramsey Group, Inc., the parent company of Friedman, Billings, Ramsey & Co., Inc., 75,088 shares owned directly by Friedman, Billings, Ramsey & Co., Inc. and 995,000 shares held by various investment funds over which Friedman, Billings, Ramsey Group, Inc., through a wholly-owned indirect subsidiary, exercises shared investment and voting power.

-We and our founders have agreed that the 521,908 shares of our common stock held by them that were issued in connection with our formation, which excludes the 36,000 shares in the aggregate that they purchased in our April 2004 private placement, vested upon the effective date of the registration statement of which this prospectus is a part.
+We and our founders have agreed that the 521,908 shares of our common stock held by them that were issued in connection with our formation, which excludes the 36,000 shares in the aggregate that they purchased in our April 2004 private placement, will vest upon the effective date of the registration statement of which this prospectus is a part.
+In addition, a founder's unvested shares will become 100% vested if the founder's employment is terminated by that founder with good reason or by us without cause, upon the founder's death or disability or upon a change of control of the company prior to completion of this offering.
+A founder's unvested shares will be forfeited if the founder's employment with us is terminated by us for good cause or by the founder without good reason prior to completion of this offering.